-Professor Gregory S. McNeal, JD/PhD, is a professor of law and public policy at Pepperdine University.
-He is an expert on drones and topics related to security, technology and crime.
-He is a nationally recognized commentator for Forbes, and a frequent keynote speaker about technology, law and policy.
+Gregory S. McNeal is a professor of law and public policy at Pepperdine University.
+He is an expert on technology law and policy and teaches internet law, privacy law, blockchain law and policy, and other courses related to technology and surveillance.

-His articles have been published by or are forthcoming in the Georgetown Law Journal, the Texas Law Review, the George Washington Law Review, the Northwestern University Law Review Colloquy, the Washington & Lee Law Review, and the Harvard Journal of Law & Public Policy among others.
+His articles have been published by the Georgetown Law Journal, the Texas Law Review, the George Washington Law Review, the Northwestern University Law Review Colloquy, the Washington & Lee Law Review, and the Harvard Journal of Law & Public Policy among others.

 - PhD, Pennsylvania State University